 This one invaded Sunday morning, as my weekend guest and I sat sipping coffee and reading the newspaper on the back patio, enjoying the cool breeze blown in by the tropical depression in Texas.

 "Oh, my god, Barbara, look!" my guest said.

 I lowered my newspaper.
 The invader came around the corner, advancing across the patio menacingly, eyes darting from side to side as though looking for something to attack.
-It was a black snake, 8 feet or 9 feet long (okay, 3 feet or 4 feet long; my eyes had gone into instant magnification mode), its head reared into the air.
+It was a black snake, 8 or 9 feet long (okay, 3 or 4 feet long; my eyes had gone into instant magnification mode), its head reared into the air.